arielevy8/fourier-shapes-generator/README.md

 <img src="images/Figure_2.png" width="550" height="400">

+After you have defined a shape subspace, you can also sample shapes from this subspace based on a normal or a uniform distribution.
-The next code line generates 200 shapes, sampled from the 2d subspace by normal distribution mean=0.5 and sd=0.25 in the first dimention, and uniform distribution in the irrelevant dimention.
+The next code section generates 200 shapes, sampled from the 2d subspace by normal distribution mean=0.5 and sd=0.25 in the first dimention, and uniform distribution in the second dimention.

     sub.sample_from_subspace(200,your_directory,1,0.5,plot_hist=True)